math218-fall2022/website/content/policies.md

 If you have a cumulative numerical average of 90 - 100, you are guaranteed at least an A-, 80 - 89 at least a B-, and 70 - 79 at least a C-.
 The exact ranges for letter grades will be determined after Exam 2.

+Students are required to enroll in both Summer Sessions I and II in order to obtain credit for the course.

 ### Regrade Requests

 Regrade requests should be submitted through the regrade request from on Gradescope. **Requests for a regrade must be made within a week of when the assignment is returned.** Due to the time consuming nature of regrades, requests submitted later will not be regraded.
 Requests will be honored if there is an error in the grade calculation or a correct answer was mistakenly marked as incorrect.
 Please note that by submitting a regrade request, your entire assignment may be regraded and you may potentially lose points.
 Therefore, you should attend office hours to ask a member of the teaching team about your grading feedback before submitting a regrade request.